 Lying Sciatica Stretch

 To begin with, lie on your back with your legs flat.
 Then, pull the affected leg towards your chest, while holding the knee with the hand on the same side.
 To accentuate the sciatica stretch, grab the ankle with your opposite hand.
 What you want to do is pull the knee across to the opposite shoulder until you feel the stretch.
-30 seconds is a great hold time, before slowly returning to the starting position.
+30 seconds is great hold time, before slowly returning to the starting position.
 If you’re having knee problems hold your “right” knee with your hands and pull your “right” ankle as much as possible.

 Standing Sciatica Stretch